WUSTL-Biol4220/home/labs/lab_11.md

 The anatomy of the command is as follows:
 - `bsub` : submits a job to the LSF queue
-- `-G compute-artsci` : determines which compute group to use for processor time
+- `-G compute-workshop` : determines which compute group to use for processor time
 - `-Is` : run the job as an interactive session and create a pseudoterminal, meaning you can view the output directly
 - `-q general-interactive` : run the job in the `general-interactive` queue, which allows interactive sessions (`-Is`)
 - `-a 'docker(alpine)'` : run the job using a Docker container running Ubuntu-derived operating system, Alpine